255kb/stack-on-a-budget/README.md

 [Product page](https://firebase.google.com/docs/analytics/)

 * *Free tier*: unlimited reporting of 500 events each with max.
 25 attributes
-* *Pros*: provide dashboard, demographic segmentation linked to other services (Push notifications), can be exported to BigQuery
+* *Pros*: provide dashboard with various metrics (sessions, active users, revenues per user, retention, etc), demographic segmentation linked to other services (Push notifications), can be exported to BigQuery
 * *Limitations*: only available for native Android and iOS (no javascript version)

 ### **Mixpanel**